Local-global principles for semi-integral points on Markoff orbifold pairs: Local-global principles for semi-integral points

 \begin{definition} A (Campana) orbifold or an orbifold pair over $k$ is a pair $(X, \Domega)$, where $X$ is a smooth proper variety over $k$ and $\Domega$ is a $k$-rational $\QQ$-divisor on $X$ of the shape

 Here $I$ is a finite (possibly empty) indexing set of distinct irreducible effective (Weil) divisors $D_i$ of $X$, $\uomega = (\omega_i)_{i \in I}$ such that $\omega_i \in \ZZ_{\ge 2} \cup \{\infty\}$.
 We call $\omega_i$ the weight of $D_i$.
 The support of $\Domega$ is $D_{\red} = \cup_{i \in I} D_i$.
-We say that $(X, D)$ is smooth if $D_{\red}$ is a strict normal crossings divisor. \end{definition} \begin{remark} Note that, in comparison with \cite{MNS22}, here we require the indexing set of irreducible divisors in $\Domega$ to be finite and so that instead of $\omega_i \ge 1$, we require $\omega_i \ge 2$.
-This change is only cosmetic.
-The notation in \cite{MNS22} was motivated from the general theory viewpoint and by the assumption that one starts with a projective variety $X$ and selects a boundary divisor $D$ on it to define semi-integral and integral points.
+We say that $(X, D)$ is smooth if $D_{\red}$ is a strict normal crossings divisor. \end{definition} \begin{remark} Note that, in comparison with \cite{MNS22}, we require a finite indexing set of irreducible divisors for $\Domega$ and so instead of $\omega_i \ge 1$, we have $\omega_i \ge 2$.
+This is only a cosmetic change.
+The notation in \cite{MNS22} was motivated from the general theory viewpoint and by the assumption that one starts with a projective variety $X$ and selects a boundary divisor $D$ on it.
 The notion of integrality depends on the boundary divisor.
-The current notation is more convenient if one is motivated by generalising questions about integral points on affine varieties, in which case the boundary needs to stay fixed (hence the deviation from \cite{MNS22}) but the weights may vary. \end{remark}
+The current set-up is more suitable for generalising questions about integral points on affine varieties, in which case the boundary has to stay fixed but the weights may vary. \end{remark}

 \begin{definition} Let $(X, \Domega)$ be an orbifold pair.
 Fix a finite set $S \subset \Omega_k$ containing $\Omega_{\infty}$.
 Consider a flat, proper scheme $\mathcal X$ of finite type over $\sO_S$, with an isomorphism $\sX_{(0)} \cong X$ for the generic fibre of $\sX$.
 Denote by $\sDomega$ the divisor $\sum_{i\in I}(1-1/\omega_i)\mathcal D_i$, where $\sD_i$ for each $i \in I$ is the Zariski closure of $D_i$ in $\sX$ along that isomorphism.
 The pair $(\mathcal X,\sD_{\uomega})$ is called an \emph{$\sO_S$-model} of $(X,D_{\underline \omega})$. \end{definition}